"Keto 2.0" Has Arrived & It Makes The Diet Way More Accessible

 How keto gained a following

 The diet, in which the body flips its metabolic switch from using glucose to using fats and ketones for fuel, is high in fat, moderate in protein, and low in carbs.
-The studied positive outcomes are far-reaching—beyond the blood sugar benefits mentioned by Diulus, followers of the diet have experienced weight loss, better brain health, improved metabolic health, and sustained energy."
+The studied positive outcomes are far-reaching—beyond the blood sugar benefits mentioned by Diulus, followers of the diet have experienced weight loss3, better brain health4, improved metabolic health4, and sustained energy."

 The traditional keto diet, though, is heavy on animal fats and proteins, which concerned many cardiologists, and was difficult to follow when confronted with the realities and inconveniences of modern life.
 Still, the results of the suddenly ubiquitous keto diet were striking.